 The plastic containers meant for pet food were too small for my use, and they are over priced.
 I bought a large (one that holds 35 -50 lbs. dog food) plastic tub with a snap on cover years ago, and this has worked for me quite well.

-As a cat owner with a neat freak boyfriend who prefers that I keep the cat food in those big plastic tubs that you can buy them in, but those cost more money.
-So, I saved one food tub and one litter tub.
-I just buy the paper containers now, it's not only a lot cheaper, but saves a lot of trash from being created.
+I am a cat owner with a neat freak boyfriend who prefers that I keep the cat food in those big plastic tubs that you can buy them in, but those cost more money.

 I found this old Frito Lay tin at a garage sale, and since I collect tins I grabbed it up.
 When I got back home, I found that it was perfect to put my dog or cat food inside, where it stays fresh and the mice and insects cannot get into it.